tekumara/notes/helm.md

 kubectl -n kube-system delete serviceaccount tiller
 ```

-## Inspection
+## Usage

+`helm install` install a chart
+`helm upgrade --install` upgrade a release, or install if a release of this name doesn't exist
-`helm list` list released
+`helm list` list releases

-## Deleting a chart

 `helm uninstall livy` delete the livy release.
 This does not delete all cluster resources.

 ## Troubleshooting